Contra dance: Events

 Contra dancers swing at a Friday night dance at Glen Echo Park in the suburbs of Washington, D.C.

 Contra dances take place in more than 200 cities and towns across the U.S. (as of 2020), as well as in other countries.

 Contra dance events are typically open to all, regardless of experience, unless explicitly stated otherwise.
 It is common to see dancers with a wide range of ages, from children to the elderly.
-Most dancers are white and middle or upper-middle class.
+Most dancers are white and middle or upper-middle class, though all are welcome.
 Contra dances are family-friendly, and alcohol consumption is not part of the culture.
 Many events offer beginner-level instructions prior to the dance.
 A typical evening of contra dance is three hours long, including an intermission.
 The event consists of a number of individual contra dances, each lasting about 15 minutes, and typically a band intermission with some waltzes, schottisches, polkas, or Swedish hambos.
-In some places, square dances are thrown into the mix, sometimes at the discretion of the caller.
+In some places, traditional square dances are thrown into the mix, sometimes at the discretion of the caller.
 Music for the evening is typically performed by a live band, playing jigs and reels from Ireland, Scotland, Canada, or the USA.
-The tunes may range from traditional originating a century ago, to modern compositions including electric guitar, synth keyboard, and driving percussion – so long as the music fits the timing for contra dance patterns.
+The tunes may range from traditional, originating a century ago, to modern compositions including electric guitar, synth keyboard, and driving percussion – so long as the music fits the timing for contra dance patterns.
 Sometimes, a rock tune will be woven in.

 Generally, a leader, known as a caller, will teach each individual dance just before the music for that dance begins.
 During this introductory walk-through, participants learn the dance by walking through the steps and formations, following the caller's instructions.
 The caller gives the instructions orally, and sometimes augments them with demonstrations of steps by experienced dancers in the group.
 The walk-through usually proceeds in the order of the moves as they will be done with the music; in some dances, the caller may vary the order of moves during the dance, a fact that is usually explained as part of the caller's instructions.

 After the walk-through, the music begins and the dancers repeat that sequence many times before that dance ends, often 10 to 15 minutes, depending on the length of the contra lines.
 Calls are normally given at least the first few times through, and often for the last.
 At the end of each dance, the dancers thank their partners.
 In North America, the norm at contra dances is to change partners after each dance.
 In the short break between individual dances, the dancers invite each other to dance.
 Booking ahead by asking partner or partners ahead of time for each individual dance is common at some venues, but has been discouraged by some.